Ayesha-Siddiqa/BI_FinalProject/README.md

 # BI_FinalProject
-Business Intelligence Programming Final Project
-This repository contains the final project submission for the Business Intelligence Programming course.
+Business Intelligence Programming Final Project- This repository contains the final project submission for the Business Intelligence Programming course.
 You can find:
 1. Python Jupyter Notebook
 2. Dataset